 What’s one of the top reasons any employee chooses to leave a role?
-Compensation, job mismatch and excessive workload certainly play a factor, but a primary cause of employee turnover stems from manager dissatisfaction.
+Compensation, job mismatch, and excessive workload certainly play a factor, but a primary cause of employee turnover stems from dissatisfaction of management.
 That’s why finding the right leader and investing in their development is critical to your restaurant’s overall success.
-When employees have confidence in and respect the person they work for, they’re performance and attitude shows.
+When employees have confidence in and respect the person they work for, it’s reflected in their performance and attitude.
 In fact, Gallup found that employees who are supervised by highly engaged managers are 59% more likely to be actively engaged than employees supervised by disengaged managers.

 Here are a few things to consider when hiring your next restaurant manager:

 A restaurant owner who searches for just any manager isn’t enough.
 Be sure to identify the exact responsibilities of the role so you can streamline the interview process and find the best fit based on the individual’s previous work experience.
 Plus, level-setting proper expectations prior to hiring a manager will make the onboarding process and transition into a new role seamless.

 2. Prioritize learning and development

 Investing in continuous development and training opportunities throughout their career is a great way to motivate and engage any manager.
 It also provides managers with an opportunity to learn and develop new skills and gain outside knowledge that they can bring back to your establishment.